 Trellis Graphics is implemented in S-PLUS using the traditional S graphics engine.
-In contrast, Lattice, the implementation of Trellis Graphics in R, uses Grid as the underlying graphics mechanism.
-The decision to use Grid has obvious disadvantages, stemming from the fact that pre-existing graphics code cannot be used unchanged.
-We shall discuss some of the benefits of using Grid.
+In contrast, lattice, the implementation of Trellis Graphics in R, uses grid graphics as the underlying mechanism.
+Being an independent implementation, lattice differs from the original in several other aspects as well.
+Most of the literature available on Trellis Graphics describes the implementation in S-PLUS.
+This paper attempts to supplement that material by giving an overview of the major differences between the two.